FranciscoJRFreitas/SpotifyToYoutube-No-API-Limits/README.md

 ---

 ## Features
-- Transfers songs from any Spotify playlist to a YouTube playlist.
+- Transfers songs from any Spotify playlist to a YouTube playlist (~33 tracks/minute).
 - Automatically retries failed tracks.
 - Stores progress logs (`added_songs` and `failed_songs`) in a dedicated folder for each playlist.
 - Allows you to pause or abort the program and resume from where you left off.